#1960s #1970s #1980s

 Evil Under the Sun (1982)

 Diana Rigg & Maggie Smith sing Cole Porter’s “You’re the Top”, Todd Perley

 Diana brought her presence to two Agatha Christie productions on the big and wee screen.
 In the TV Movie, Witness to the Prosecution (1982) she starred alongside an all-star cast.
 This movie tells how a man is accused of killing an old woman with all the evidence indicating that he is the murderer.
 His alibi can only be confirmed by his German wife (played by Diana).
 His wife, however, is the chief witness for the prosecution.
 The New York Times praised Diana for her “subtle and effective use of a Dietrichlike accent”.

 Other characters are also subjected to her barbed comments and her behaviours towards each of them lead to one of them murdering her.
 Diana, however, seemed to have fun in this role where she sings a musical number, You’re the Top with co-star Maggie Smith.
-Diana steals the show with her performance in this adaptation from Award winning screenwriter, Anthony Schaffer.
+Diana steals the show with her performance in this adaptation from Award-winning screenwriter, Anthony Shaffer.
 Her stunning and outlandish wardrobe was designed by Anthony Powell, who later worked on Death on the Nile.

-Diana Rigg’s talent was commented on 1982 by Patrick McNee who said of her
+Diana Rigg’s talent was commented on in 1982 by Patrick Mcnee who said of her

 “One of the world’s great actresses.
 A superb comedienne.
 I’m convinced that one day she’ll be Dame Diana.”